We have a place for you!

 Mr. Lang left his position as band director at UNH to accept a career with the United States Air Force Bands.
 He has held the positions of Commander and Conductor of USAF Bands, Commander and Conductor at United States Air Force, Commander at USAF Heritage of America Band, and Band Commander at the United States Air Force

-Larry Lang was replaced by Bill Reeves in 1983.
-Bill Reeves was hired to direct the Bratton Hall Jazz Band and the UNH Wildcat Marching Band
+Larry Lang was replaced by Bill Reeve in 1983.
+Bill Reeve was hired to direct the Bratton Hall Jazz Band and the UNH Wildcat Marching Band

 In 1987, Christopher Humphrey took over both the Bratton Hall Jazz Band and the UNH Wildcat Marching Band.